The Aquarium offers both indoor exhibits and outdoor activities so no matter what the weather happens to be, it’s a great place to visit!

 The Florida Aquarium also offers a variety of educational and entertaining shows at different times throughout the day.
 Guests can listen to scuba divers speak about the importance of coral reefs or get an up close and personal look at endangered penguins during daily Penguin Promenades.

-For fans of the most intelligent mammal in the world (aside from humans of course) there is a Wild Dolphin Adventure Cruise that departs from the aquarium on a daily basis - as long as the weather is decent.
-The 90-minute cruise gives visitors a chance to check out some of the 500 wild dolphins that swim in the bay near Tampa while riding on a 72-foot catamaran.
+For fans of the most intelligent mammal in the world (aside from humans of course) there is a Wild Dolphin Cruise that departs from the Aquarium on a daily basis (weather permitting).
+The 75-minute cruise gives visitors a chance to observe some of the Tampa Bay’s hundreds of year-round wild dolphin residents.
+The Wild Dolphin Cruise departs aboard the Aquarium’s Bay Spirit II 72-foot catamaran, which boasts a first floor climate controlled cabin featuring restrooms and a snack bar, as we all as a second floor open air deck.

 Another option is going on a Behind the Scenes Adventure at the aquarium.
 Learn about how employees feed the animals and find out the secret about where the water in the exhibits at the aquarium really comes from.
 As an added bonus, guests will have the chance to even feed a few of the animals.

-In addition to being home to numerous exhibits, shows and adventure possibilities, the Florida Aquarium also has a unique feature called “Explore A Shore.”
-In the Explore A Shore zone, kids have the opportunity to chill out in an a two-acre outdoor water adventure area while adult can take a breather at a Cantina bar and grill.
-The win-win situation lets parents grab a bite and a refreshing drink while their children play with water cannons, geyser and climb a pirate ship.
+In addition to being home to numerous exhibits, shows, and adventure possibilities, guest can also relax at the brand new Splash Pad water fun zone for kids.
+At The Splash Pad, kids have the opportunity to chill out in an a two-acre outdoor play area that features wet and dry play elements, while adults can take a breather at Sandy’s Snack Shack, our snack and adult beverage bar.
+The win-win situation allows parents to grab a bite and a refreshing drink while their children play.

 Here’s an example of what people are saying about their experience at the aquarium: